Youngju-Na/UFORecon/README.md

 Thanks for their amazing work.

 ## <img src="figs/free_ufo3.png" width="35"> License
-project is released under the MIT License.
+This project is released under the MIT License.